-- UH Title IX Brochure Sexual Misconduct: What you need to know about Title IX A Resource Guide for Students on Sexual Misconduct: Campus Policies, Procedures and Victim Services - Know Your IX online video Online video with the emphasis on "9 things to know about Title IX in 89 seconds." - Tea Consent Video Online video using the proposition, "Would you like a cup of tea?" as a metaphor for, "Do you want to have sex?" - Policies and procedures relating to Title IX:

-Interim Sexual Harassment and Sexual Assault Policy (EP 1.204) Discrimination Complaint Procedures for Students, Employees, and Applicants (A9.920) Nondiscrimination Policy (RP1.205) Discrimination/Sexual Misconduct Complaint Form
+- EverFi Online Student Training - EverFi Online Employee Training (Harassment and discrimination prevention) - UH Title IX Resource Guide Sexual Misconduct: What you need to know about Title IX A Resource Guide for Students on Sexual Misconduct: Campus Policies, Procedures and Victim Services - Know Your IX Video Online video with the emphasis on "9 things to know about Title IX in 89 seconds." - Tea Consent Video Online video using the proposition, "Would you like a cup of tea?" as a metaphor for, "Do you want to have sex?" - Policies and procedures relating to Title IX: - o Interim UH Title IX Sexual Harassment Policy (EP 1.204) - Discrimination Complaint Procedures for Students, Employees, and Applicants (A9.920) - o UH Policy on Nondiscrimination and Affirmative Action (RP 1.205)